Edai/ExplorerVR/README.md

 # ExplorerVR
 Virtual Reality Project started on the 4th May 2017, using Unity and SteamVR

-# What is the aim of this project?
+# Goal
 Discover and explore different environments
 Fight against Acrophobia with this!

-# How does it work?
+# ARCHITECTURE
 Field in progress...
+Laziness you may know.

 # Credits
 This project uses Free Unity Assets: